BaoxiangHuang/EddyVNN/README.md

 > numpy = 1.19.4

 ## Code Structure
 The whole code included three parts: "Model.py", "net_main.py" and "process.py".
 The "Model.py" includes the EddyVNN model structure.
-The "process.py" contains process of reading data and normalization, and the interpolation method.
+The "process.py" contains a process of reading data and normalization and the interpolation method.
+The "net_main.py" is the main operating file, achieving training and testing of models.
+In the processing of the training, we used 60% of the data as the training set and 40% of the data is used as the testing set.

+## Running
+run the following scripts to train EddyVNN model and test EddyVNN model.
+'''
+python net.main.py
+'''
+you can run the following scripts to change the batch size, learning rate and other parameters.
+'''
+python net.main.py --batch 512  --start_year 2002 --end_year 2010 --model_layers 101
+'''